DMARC Record Reference

 Have more questions?

-If you have additional questions or need any assistance with your DMARC records, just contact support, and we’ll be happy to help.
+If you have additional questions or need any assistance with your DMARC records, just contact support, and we will be happy to help.